mattdodge/nio-grafana/README.md

 # nio and Grafana

 A package containing a nio instance, Elasticsearch database, and Grafana dashboard that you can use to visualize your nio data.
+Check out the blog post detailing these steps in far more detail over on [the niolabs blog](https://niolabs.com/blog/visualize-your-data-with-grafana).

 ## Requirements
 1. [docker-compose](https://docs.docker.com/compose/install/)